LearningRegistry/LearningRegistry/docs/install/ubuntu.rst

     cd build-couchdb
     git submodule init
     git submodule update
-    rake install=/opt/couchdb/1.2.0 git="git://github.com/apache/couchdb tags/1.2.0" plugins="git://github.com/iriscouch/browserid_couchdb origin/master,git://github.com/couchbase/geocouch origin/couchdb1.2.x"
+    rake install=/opt/couchdb/1.2.2 git="git://github.com/apache/couchdb tags/1.2.2" plugins="git://github.com/iriscouch/browserid_couchdb origin/master,git://github.com/couchbase/geocouch origin/couchdb1.2.x"
+    exit           ## exit out of couchdb account

 .. note::

     1. Ensure that the rake command uses the correct git path and branch/tag for the plugins parameter.
-    2. At the time of this writing, ``git://github.com/iriscouch/build-couchdb`` had reliablity issues for Ubuntu 12.04, which may be fixed.
+    2. At the time of this writing, ``git://github.com/iriscouch/build-couchdb`` had reliability issues for Ubuntu 12.04, which may be fixed.
 If the listed location in the source does not work, try the original.
     3. You may omit the geocouch plugin as it not currently utilized, but may have planned future use.
 It may be added in the future when needed.
 If you wish to omit, remove ``git://github.com/couchbase/geocouch origin/couchdb1.2.x`` from the rake command

-While CouchDB builds (it takes a long time), you can log into a separate session and begin installing Learning Registry at 5b
+While CouchDB builds (it takes a long time), you can log into a separate session and begin installing Learning Registry at Step 6

 6. Install Learning Registry code